maria901/rsppmp3_v27/readme.txt

 Important:
-1-No access to the registry from the DLL (maybe from Libav or SDL, please check if it is a problem to you), it is Windows 7/8/10 safe at least my portions of the code
+1-No access to the registry from the DLL (maybe from Libav or SDL, please check if it is a problem to you), it is Windows 7/8/10 safe at least my portions of the code ( not tested by us in win 11, sorry )

 			~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~